prashithaa/F1-perediction/README.md

    source venv/bin/activate   # macOS/Linux
    venv\Scripts\activate      # Windows

-pip install pandas numpy matplotlib seaborn scikit-learn xgboost tensorflow requests
+2.pip install pandas numpy matplotlib seaborn scikit-learn xgboost tensorflow requests

 ## Usage

-Open the notebook:
+1.Open the notebook:
-jupyter notebook ML_project_3.ipynb
+2.jupyter notebook ML_project_3.ipynb
-Run cells in order to:
+3.Run cells in order to:
    Scrape data from the Ergast API for specified seasons Preprocess and clean the dataset
    Engineer features and split into training and test sets Train Random Forest, XGBoost, and Neural Network models Evaluate and visualize model performance
    Adjust parameters (e.g., seasons, model hyperparameters) at the top of each section as needed.

 ## Data Collection